naryasece/stylescope/README.md

 #### style("css selector")

-Scopes you into the style specified by the CSS selector.
+Scopes you into the style specified by the CSS selector This should be an exact match for the CSS selector, .
 Within that style scope, you can run the following functions:

 #### edit_style("property", "value")